Special Collections and Preservation Division

 This series is comprised mainly of individual items from or on area businesses, such as annual yearbooks, brochures, bulletins, historical sketches, newsclippimgs and receipts.
 The files are arranged in alphabetical order by name of establishment.

-The material in this series includes such items as announcements, brochures, bulletins, historical sketches, newsclippings and programs on a wide variety of churches in the community.
+The material in this series includes such items as announcements, brochures, bulletins, historical sketches, newsclippings and programs.
 The series is divided into two separate categories:

-Comprising general information on area churches.
-Subseries B: Church Histories
+Comprising general information on area institutions.
+Subseries B: Histories

 Announcements, brochures, bulletins and related